quux00/mybatis-koans/README.md

   mysql> exit
   $ mysql sakila -p &lt; sakila-schema.sql
   $ mysql sakila -p &lt; sakila-data.sql
-  $ mysql -p  # log in here and check that the tables were created and that you can query them</pre>
+  $ mysql -p sakila # log in here and check that the tables were created and that you can query them</pre>
 </div>

 ### Other database servers